 |Bundesland: Freistaat Bayern||Bavaria|

-Munich is situated at an altitude of 519 m on the river Isar.
+Munich is situated at an elevation of 519 m on the river Isar.
 The capital of Germany's state of Bavaria has a population of about 1.3 million and is Germany's third-largest city.

 After World War I, the city was at the center of much unrest.
 In November 1918 on the eve of revolution, Ludwig III and his family fled Munich.
 After the murder of the first republican premier of Bavaria, Kurt Eisner, in February 1919 Communists took power establishing the Bavarian Soviet Republic (Münchner Räterepublik) which was put down already on May 3, 1919.
 In 1923 Hitler and his supporters, who then were concentrated in Munich, staged the Beer Hall Putsch, a failed attempt to overthrow the Weimar Republic and seize power.
 However, the city would once again become a Nazi stronghold when they took power in Germany in 1933.
 In 1938, the Munich Agreement was signed in the city, ceding the mostly German speaking Sudetenland, previously a part of Czechoslovakia since the end of World War I, to Germany.
 It was signed by representatives of Germany, Italy, France and Britain.
 One year later, in 1939, Georg Elser failed with his attempt to assassinate Hitler while the latter was giving his annual speech to commemorate the Beer Hall Putsch.
 Munich was the city where the White Rose (Die Weiße Rose), a group of students that formed a resistance movement from June 1942 to February 1943, was based.
 The core members were arrested following a distribution of leaflets in Munich University by Hans and Sophie Scholl.
 The city was heavily damaged by allied bombing during World War II.
 After the war Munich was completely rebuilt following a meticulous and rather conservative plan which preserved its pre-war street grid.